reactiveui/website/input/docs/handbook/observable-as-property-helper/index.md

 `ToProperty` is an extension method on `IObservable<T>` and semantically acts like a "Subscribe".

+### Property vs ObservableAsPropertyHelper

+You should use a property and `RaiseAndSetIfChanged` if you are intending to mutate the value.

+`ObservableAsPropertyHelper` properties are useful for when you have "calculated" values, for example, if their value is solely the result of other properties.
+You will also use the `ObservableAsPropertyHelper` when you want to expose the latest value from a `IObservable<T>`.

+`ObservableAsPropertyHelper` properties are helpful to remove spaghetti code where different methods and components may be mutating multiple locations.
+They also clearly define what values are used in the calculation of the value and help describe the dependent properties for the `ObservabeAsPropertyHelper`, unlike settable properties where you have to search the code base further for location where the value is mutating.

 # Example
 First, we need to be able to declare an Output Property, using a class called `ObservableAsPropertyHelper<T>`: